freenas/freenas-docs/userguide/storage.rst

 * to extend a RAIDZ2 requires a minimum of four additional drives.
 The result is a RAIDZ2+0, similar to RAID 60 on a hardware controller.

-If you try to add an incorrect number of disks to the existing vdev, an error message will appear, indicating the number of disks that are needed.
-You will need to select the correct number of disks in order to continue.
+If an attempt is made to add a non-matching number of disks to the existing vdev, an error message appears, indicating the number of disks that are required.
+Select the correct number of disks to continue.

-.. _Adding L2ARC or ZIL Devices:
+.. _Adding L2ARC or SLOG Devices:

-Adding L2ARC or ZIL Devices
+Adding L2ARC or SLOG Devices
-"""""""""""""""""""""""""""
+""""""""""""""""""""""""""""

-:menuselection:`Storage --> Volumes --> Volume Manager` (see
+:menuselection:`Storage --> Volumes --> Volume Manager`
-:numref:`Figure %s <create_zfs_pool_volman_fig>`)
+(see :numref:`Figure %s <create_zfs_pool_volman_fig>`)
-is also used to add L2ARC or ZIL SSDs to improve specific types of volume performance.
+is also used to add L2ARC or SLOG SSDs to improve specific types of volume performance.
 This is described in more detail in the :ref:`ZFS Primer`.